alexqfredrickson/notes/devops/kubernetes.md

 In a control plane context, `kubelet`s receive pod specs, and pass them to high-level container runtimes (such as `containerd`), which pass those off to low-level container runtimes (such as `runc`), which create *static pods*.

+`kubelets` use liveliness, readiness, and startup probes to check the health/status of running containers.

 ## Control Plane

 The Kubernetes *control plane* is a shorthand way of referring to five distinct services: `kube-apiserver`, `etcd`, `kube-scheduler`, `kube-controller-manager`, and `cloud-controller-manager`.